 Who can get a COVID-19 vaccine

-People aged 18 and over (or turning 18 within 3 months) can get a 1st and 2nd dose of a COVID-19 vaccine.
+People aged 16 and over can get a 1st and 2nd dose of a COVID-19 vaccine.
 You usually have the second dose 8 to 12 weeks after the first dose.

 How to get your COVID-19 vaccine